Kees1958/uBol-stripped/README.md

 One place to manager your custom cosmetic, DNR and scriptlets created with above features.
 It has a smart filter to view all the rules for the domain you enter in the search fiels.

 FILTER (BLOCK) LISTS
 By default it uses well curated blocklists.
-Kees1958 and adblocking from AdGuard base.
+Anti-tracking from Disconnect, Kees1958 and adblocking from AdGuard base.
 It also has anti-adblock and anti-admiral list.
 Based on your browser's language setting the  country filters from AG and EasyList for EU countries are enabled automatically (you can add more or remove them also manually).

 ALLOW  (WHITE) LIST
 Based on AdGuard's allowlist.
 Easily copy and paste domains into the allow list to disable filtering on that domain (uBO-lite also has a filtering-modes panel, but that's hidden behind the developer's option).

-SECURITY & PRIVACY
+PRIVACY & SECURITY
 Has an option to delete browser history at start (except passwords) and eight additional Security & Privacy protections with very low website-breakage risk.

 Chrome webstore: https://chromewebstore.google.com/detail/ubol-stripped/femdnbckdgobaelpmbbajpidneljkjaa?pli=1